 Home missionaries in the course of their duty shall be under the oversight of the presbytery within whose bounds they are working.
-Additionally, the Ministry Development Officer will visit all home missionaries on a regular basis to provide on-site, one-to-one training and advice.
+Additionally, the Ministry Development Officer will engage home missionaries on a regular basis to provide on-site, one-to-one training and advice as may be required or requested.